federicozacayan/restful-api-php/readme.md

 **Arguments**

 - `"name":string` a friendly name for this product.
-- `"name":number` a friendly name for this product.
+- `"description":string` a friendly name for this product.

 **Response**